 The impact of the top-down approach that uses fair value adjustment is disclosed in the table below.
-From the table below a 10% increase on the fair value adjustment will have a R35 million decrease in the equity values as at 31 March 2023, and a 10% decrease in fair value adjustment results in a R29 million increase in the equity values as at 31 March 2023.
+From the table below a 10% increase on the fair value adjustment will have a R511 million increase in the equity values as at 31 March 2024, and a 10% decrease in fair value adjustment will result in a R418 million decrease in the equity values as at 31 March 2024.